Should you sue the owner when a dog bites your child?

 Missing the Deadline

 When you miss the deadline, it is likely that the dog owner will ask the court to simply dismiss the case.
 Unfortunately, there are rarely ever exceptions that happen that make it acceptable to miss this deadline, so a judge will likely grant the other party’s request for dismissal.
 When this is the case, there are not many legal options left.
-To be on the safe side, make sure you know the deadlines as early as possible after the incident occurred, and if you choose to pursue a lawsuit, contact a lawyer from Johnston Martineau, LLP to get your suit started.
+To be on the safe side, make sure you know the deadlines as early as possible after the incident occurred, and if you choose to pursue a lawsuit, contact a lawyer from Des Moines Injury Law, LLP to get your suit started.

 Liability for Dog Bite Attack